On the Definition of Black Holes: Bridging the Gap Between Black Holes and Singularities

 where $d\sigma^2$ is the metric on the unit sphere $S^2 \subset \mathbb{R}^3$, $r$ is the radial coordinate on $\mathbb{R}^3$, and $m: \mathbb{R} \to \mathbb{R}_{\geq 0}$ is $C^2$, nondecreasing, and satisfies $m(v) = 0$ for $v \leq 0$, $m(v) > 0$ for $v > 0$, and $m(v) = m_0$ for $v \geq v_0> 0$.
 That is, the mass parameter increases $C^2$-smoothly from $0$ beginning at $v=0$, eventually leveling off to $m_0$ at $v=v_0$.

 The Einstein tensor has a single nonzero component in these coordinates-- it can be computed to be

 from which we easily deduce that the dominant energy condition is satisfied since $m'(v) \geq 0$.
 For $v \leq 0$, $g$ is precisely the Minkowski metric in ingoing null-radial coordinates, while for $v \geq v_0$, $g$ is precisely the Schwarzschild metric of mass $m_0$ in ingoing Eddington-Finkelstein coordinates, so this spacetime is a simple model of the formation of a Schwarzschild black hole of mass $m_0$ due to matter falling into the origin along the null geodesics of constant $0 < v < v_0$.
-See Figure \ref{fig:vaidya1} for a schematic Penrose diagram of two contrasting cases.
-There and in what follows, we suppress the $S^2$ coordinates.
+Figure \ref{fig:vaidya1} gives a schematic Penrose diagram of two contrasting cases.